 - In any event, sales tax provides 19 percent of revenue.
 Doing the math shows $17.56 billion must come from the Taxpayer or $4,083 per capita.

-So why are State Revenue Agencies like, Connecticut DRS so tough?
+So why are State Tax Negotiations like the Connecticut DRS so tough?

-Because, bluster aside, the public has an insatiable appetite for spending, politicians have insatiable desire to be re-elected, but the math doesn’t even add up — even if the state collected everything it owed.
+Bluster aside, the public has an insatiable appetite for spending, politicians have an insatiable desire to be re-elected, but the math doesn't add up — even if the state collected everything it owed.

-Now the above is true for the IRS and the federal government as well.
+The above is true for the IRS and the federal government as well.
 So why the difference?
 Unlike the Federal government, the states cannot print their own money.
-So for the IRS, is easier to forgive a tax debt as there is always more money available to the federal government.
+For the IRS, is easier to forgive a tax debt as there is always more money available to the federal government.
 For the states, not so much.